frictionlessdata/datapackage/specs/patterns.md

 ### Specification

-A numberic field MAY contain a `unit` property.
+A numeric field MAY contain a `unit` property.
 The value of the property:

 - MUST be `string` that is the unique identifier of one or more [standard units](#standard-units)
 - MAY be prefixed with a [unit prefix](#unit-prefix)